 CSCE will permit employees to use its electronic mail, voicemail systems and Internet access subject to the following:

-All employees will be provided with a CSCE email address and are required to check this email address on a daily basis, as important information will be disseminated using email.
+All employees will be provided with a CSCE email address and are required to check this email address at minimum on a daily basis, as important information will be disseminated using email.
 Once CSCE email is provided, staff should avoid using their personal email for work correspondence.
 CSCE email should be the primary email address utilized.

 Minimal personal use of CSCE email and laptops is permitted as long as it does not interfere with timely job performance and is consistent with law and appropriate protocols.